 Frequently Asked Questions

-Lakewood Public Works has scaled-down maintenance equipment that is small enough to plow separated bike lanes between the buffer zone and the curb.
+Lakewood Public Works has scaled-down maintenance equipment that is small enough to plow and sweep separated bike lanes between the buffer zone and the curb.
 Plowed snow will be stored to the extent possible in the buffer zone and/or in the strip between the bike lane and the sidewalk.
-Snow plowing of separated bike lanes will be prioritized alongside shared-use paths.
+Snow plowing of separated bike lanes will be prioritized alongside that of shared-use paths, and may happen the following business day after a weekend snow event.
+Separated bike lanes are swept on an as-needed basis, so if you encounter a separated bike lane in need of sweeping please let maintenance staff know by submitting a request online.

 Q: Can I walk or run in a separated bike lane?